 The Plan, a single employer plan, was established in 1959 BRA, a governmental agency of the State of Texas, and was amended and restated effective September 1, 1997.
 Prior to the revision, the Plan was exclusively a defined benefit structure.
 Effective September 1, 1997, the Plan changed to a combination defined benefit and defined contribution structure (Internal Revenue Code ("Code") Section 401 (a) plan) for all eligible employees who first become participants (or who re-enter plan participation) on or after September 1, 1997.
 Employees who were active plan participants on August 31, 1997, made a one-time irrevocable election to choose either to remain under the benefit provisions of the prior plan as it existed August 31, 1997, or to have benefits determined under the new benefit provisions effective September 1, 1997.
 On July 16, 2007, the Board of Directors ("BOD") of the BRA approved a resolution to freeze the plan as of September 30, 2007.
-The resolution amended the Plan by closing the Plan to new entrants, freezing benefit accrual service credits and limiting compensation and service contributions to the defined contribution component of the Plan.
+The resolution amended the Plan by closing the Plan to new entrants, freezing benefit accrual service credits, and limiting compensation and service contributions to the defined contribution component of the Plan.
 On October 18, 2010, the BOD of the BRA approved a resolution to amend and restate substantially the form of the Plan effective November 30, 2010.
 The resolution spun-off the defined contribution portion into its own plan Defined Contribution Plan for Employees of BRA ("Defined Contribution Plan") and at the same time made effective November 30, 2010 the termination of the Defined Contribution Plan.
-The Plan is administered by a Retirement Committee that is made up of five members selected from the BOD of the BRA and three members selected from employees of the BRA.
+The Plan is administered by a Retirement Committee that is made up of six members selected from the BOD of the BRA.
 All members are appointed by the Presiding Office of the BOD and ratified by the BOD.
 The Plan has a fiscal year-end of the last day in February.

-Participation in the Plan as of the beginning of year valuation dates, March 1, 2021 and 2020 is composed of the following:
+Participation in the Plan as of the beginning of year valuation dates, March 1, 2022 and 2021 is composed of the following:

-Group 2021 2020
+Group 2022 2021

-Retirees and beneficiaries currently receiving benefits 158 147
+Retirees and beneficiaries currently receiving benefits 164 158

-Deferred beneficiaries 4 7
+Deferred beneficiaries 4 4

-Terminated plan members entitled to but not yet receiving benefits 100 101
+Terminated plan members entitled to but not yet receiving benefits 96 100

-Active plan members 68 78
+Active plan members 60 68

-330 333
+324 330